-DESCRIPTION: We are pleased to offer this large, 11-1/4" diameter, platter-sized display plate, which is expertly hand painted with an array of vibrant, summer roses in full bloom.
-Based on this plate's LS&S Limoges backstamp, we can place the manufacture date between 1869 and 1924, making this wonderful platter at least 95 years old!
-While the plate was still greeware (wet), holes were pierced into the foot of the plate so that it could be displayed on a wall.
-We have provided an image with this detail.
-That particular form of display was commonplace during this period.
-The down side to this manner of display was the inevitable wear to the rim edge caused by the brackets, as evidenced by the nominal wear to this plate's thin band of gilding on the rim.
+DESCRIPTION: We are pleased to offer this large, platter-sized display plate, produced between 1869 and 1924, and exquisitely hand-painted with an array of vibrant, summer roses in full bloom.
+Produced in the Limoges region of France and imported by the renowned Lewis Straus & Sons importers (see the LS&S Limoges backstamp), this huge antique display plate measures 11-1/4" in diameter.
+Based on the backstamp, we know this plate was made between 1869 and 1924, making it at least 100 years old!
+It was always intended to be the canvas for a porcelain artist: while it was still unfired greeware, holes were pierced into the foot of this large plate so that it could be displayed on a wall.
+(We have provided an image showing this detail).
+While that form of display was commonplace during the era of this plate's manufacture, the downside to hanging a plate was the inevitable wear to the rim edge caused by the brackets around the plate.
+Fortunately there is only very nominal wear to this plate's thin band of gilding on the rim.

 BRIEF HISTORY: The Straus family, led by Lazarus Straus, emigrated from Ottenberg, Bavaria to the United States in 1852.
 Straus and his wife initially settled in Georgia with their three sons; Isidor, Nathan, and Oscar Solomon.
 Lazarus Straus began working as a pushcart peddler.
 Following the Civil War, the family resettled in New York City where they eventually opened a dry goods store.
 In 1869 the family established the merchandising firm of L. Straus and Sons, and began importing into the United States high quality porcelain, pottery and crystal from France and Germany.
 Although the firm acted as distributors for companies like Baccarat, Minton and Wedgwood, its primary business involved the purchase of factories in Europe.
 Their company controlled these factories and produced their own products.
 Beginning in 1873, the company sold its china and glassware in the basement of Macy's department store.
 Members of the Strauss family became part owners of Macy's in 1884, and the sole owners in 1896.
 Lazarus Straus died in 1898.